parafreqn8/parafreqn8.github.io/index.md

 ## Join Us

 Send links to your music and/or animation or video art.
 These submissions are what we look at first when putting together a line up.
-Include your name, contact info, what your live set up looks like, and any questions you have for us.
+Include your name, contact info, what your live set up looks like, and any questions you have for us. **Even if you've never performed live and aren't sure how to, we still want to hear from you.
+Maybe we can figure it out together.** This goes for visual artists who want to turn their work into video, animation, interactive performances or installations.
+Let's make it happen.

 Some shows have covers, some are donation based.
 Typically door money is split among all the performers.
 Sometimes a portion may go to cover event expenses.
 Always feel free to ask questions.
 Transparency breeds trust. <br>
 <info@paranormalfrequency.org>

 ### Principles